The Arthur Miller Theater at the University of Michigan

 Ongoing CFP:

 Arthur Miller Journal: Looking for papers on any aspect of the life and work of Arthur Miller for the Arthur Miller Journal which is published Spring (deadline end of previous Oct.) and Fall (deadline end of previous May).
 Go to the Journal page for more detail regarding submissions, subscriptions, contact e-mails for the various editors, and for contents of past volumes.
 You can make a submission to the Journal of an essay, performance review (and/or interview with director/actors etc), or book review, as well as offer material for the notes section–directly at this website.
-If a Miller play is being produced in your area (check the listings on our upcoming productions page)–please attend and upload your review through this link (AMJ submissions); we do print photographs of the productions, too, as long as you have permission.
-For all of these you will need to register as an “author” (not “reviewer”), and once you submit any manuscript or review you will need to approve what you submitted before it gets sent on to the editors, but the process is explained on the submission page.
+If a Miller play is being produced in your area (check the listings on our upcoming productions page)–please attend and upload your review through this link (AMJ submissions); we do print photographs of the productions, too, as long as you have permission–include a separate file that lists captions and alt text for each Fig. For the play review submissions you will need to register as an “author” (not “reviewer”), and once you submit any manuscript or review you will need to approve what you submitted before it gets sent on to the editors, but the process is explained on the submission page.
 Information about the journal and the submission process is available on the Penn State University Press website.
 Any other questions about the journal should be emailed to Stephen Marino, the journal’s current editor: arthurmillerjournal@gmail.com.

 JCDE: Journal of Contemporary Drama in English: published by De Gruyter (Berlin/Boston).
 A bi-annual, peer-reviewed journal that focuses on contemporary Anglophone dramatic literature and theatre performance.
 It renegotiates the understanding of contemporary aesthetics of drama and theatre by treating dramatic texts of the last fifty years, and welcomes essays on the work of Arthur Miller.
 Essays should be no longer than 8,000 words (including notes and bibliography).
 ESSAY CONTRIBUTIONS should be sent to: Prof. Dr. Anette Pankratz, Englisches Seminar, Ruhr-Universität Bochum, Universitätsstraße 150, 44801 Bochum, Germany.
 SUGGESTIONS FOR REVIEWS should be sent to: Prof. Dr. Merle Tönnies, Universität Paderborn, Institut für Anglistik und Amerikanistik, Englische Literaturwissenschaft, Warburger Str.
 100, 33098 Paderborn, Germany.

-The Journal of American Drama and Theatre: a fully online and peer-reviewed journal — is currently seeking submissions for upcoming issues.
+The Journal of American Drama and Theatre: a fully online and peer-reviewed journal — is seeking submissions for upcoming issues.
 If you are working on an article related to theatre and/or drama of the Americas, consider submitting it to JADT.
 Full submission guidelines can be found here, and the most recent issue (guest-edited by ATDS) can be viewed here.
-Please consider submitting to Censorship/Public Censure and Performance Today, the Spring 2025 special issue of the Journal of American Drama and Theatre guest-edited by Ginny Anderson, David Bisaha, and Pria Williams.
-Submissions due December 1, 2024.

 Theatre History Studies accepts submissions on the full range of topics in theatre history on a rolling deadline.
 Please submit articles for consideration as soon as they are ready for review.
 Please send manuscripts for the general section to: Dr. Jocelyn L. Buckner, Editor, Theatre History Studies.
 More details can be found on the Project MUSE website.